Condemned Home? Sell to Us Instead of Paying Demolition.

 Don't wait for the fines to pile up.
 Call or text Roger at (502) 528-7273 today.
 He'll come out, assess the property and the violations, and make you a fair cash offer for the home and land.

-“The county gave me 60 days to either fix the house or tear it down.
+The county gave me 60 days to either fix the house or tear it down.
 The demolition quotes were insane.
 Roger bought the whole property — the condemned doublewide and the acre it sat on — for cash.
 Saved me from spending money I didn't have on a house I didn't want.
-Problem solved.”
+Problem solved.

-Condemned / Code Violations FAQ
+Condemned / Code Violations & selling for cash.

 Yes.
 We buy properties with condemnation notices, code violations, and other issues.
 We purchase the home and land together.
 The condemned status affects the home's value, but the land still has value, and we make offers based on the total property.